 But is it?

-Unfortunately no! 😒
+Unfortunately, no! 😒

-Although the most common form of Ad Fraud is when fraudsters use bots to get paid for impressions and clicks on advertisements.
-There are more than 15 ways your Ad Spends can be looted.
+Although the most common form of ad fraud is when fraudsters use bots to get paid for impressions and clicks on advertisements, there are more than 15 ways your ad spends can be looted.

-How is this happening?
+How does this happen?

 As a media buyer, when you bid or buy in the digital advertising space, decisions are made based on Analytics and the provided target audience.
-Few of us directly buy from publishers while most advertisers use an ad network, like Google, AppNexus, Pubmatic etc. These systems have simplified the buying process as it allows advertisers to purchase multiple placements at once.
+Few of us directly buy from publishers, while most advertisers use an ad network, like Google, AppNexus, Pubmatic, etc. These systems have simplified the buying process as it allows advertisers to purchase multiple placements at once.